lkrych/dodomain/README.md

   The purpose of Dodomain is to be a web service that tracks website domains and accompanying descriptions.
 It is supposed to scale well, and be able to support many hundreds of thousands of users.

+  Dodomain has a Ruby on Rails backend, a MySQL database, a React Frontend, a backend testing suite written with RSpec and a frontend testing suite written with Jest and Enzyme.

   In this section, I'd like to give a quick overview of the strategies I used to make Dodomain a fit these criteria.

   You can play with a production version of the app at [Dodomain](http://dodomain.herokuapp.com)